NEVARLeVrai/Spicetify-AutoSetup-AutoUpdate/README.md

 My script all time Reinstall and update !
 Your settings will be not lost after that
 ---------------------------------------------
-if u wont reinstall it do this
+if u wont reinstall it do this (so just launch 1 time my script, but for updates it's up to you to do manually)

 Updating
 Spotify, every now and then, updates its client.
 Since we have no power over this process, you will likely need to re-apply Spicetify.